janemsnyder/janemsnyder/README.md

 I am currently studying data science with the Bloom Institute of Technology, and am learning about (regression and classification) model tuning, and the ins and outs of coding in Python.

-A fun fact about me is that I am an avid cyclist, climber (bouldering), and artist.

 <!--test
 **janemsnyder/janemsnyder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.